This is my mega-post about MLM Success.

 - You must focus and work your business consistently for the first few years to launch your business, make it profitable, and get established.

 Plus, you’d probably have to invest anywhere from $10,000 to $1 million just to get started.
+We have a better way with network marketing.

 Next, I’d like to share what I consider to be an estimated timeline for MLM success with a traditional network marketing company.

 Please note this is just my opinion, from my personal experience in the network marketing industry, and from what I’ve seen others do.
 You might disagree with what I think and that’s okay.
-As a legal disclaimer, individual results will always vary.
+As a legal disclaimer, individual results will vary.

 Estimated Timeline for MLM Success